The Mission

 "Not everything that is faced can be changed, but nothing can be changed until it is faced" – James Baldwin

-At first glance Montgomery County appears to be a bastion of wealth and opportunity.
-In fact, until very recently Montgomery County was the richest county in Maryland.
-Upon closer examination we found revealing disparities in education, housing, transportation, poverty and income.
+At first glance, Montgomery County appears to be a bastion of wealth and opportunity.
+In fact, until very recently, Montgomery County was the richest county in Maryland.
+Upon closer examination, we found revealing disparities in education, housing, transportation, poverty, and income.

-In Montgomery County, white median household income ($119,000) almost double that of Hispanic or Latinx ($66,000) and Black or African American ($62,000) households.
+In Montgomery County, the median household income for whites ($119,000) is almost double that of Hispanic or Latinx households ($66,000) and Black or African American households ($62,000).
 White households earned approximately 10% more than Asian households ($109,000).
-Source: American Community Survey 5-Year Estimates 2018
+Source: American Community Survey 5-Year Estimates 2018.

 Black children in Montgomery County have a poverty rate more than 6x that of white children in Montgomery County.
-Source: ACS 5-Year Estimates 2018
+Source: ACS 5-Year Estimates 2018.

 Our Racial Equity Journey